Food Studies

 Undergraduate Advisor Email: fst.undergrad.advisor.utsc@utoronto.ca

-For more information, visit the Department of Historical and Cultural Studies website
+For more information, visit the Department of Physical and Environmental Sciences website.

 Food Studies is an interdisciplinary field dedicated to understanding where our food comes from and how it shapes our bodies and identities.
-The Minor Program in Food Studies focuses on five basic themes: food systems, global cultures, industries, health, and the environment while drawing from a number of disciplinary methodologies.
+The Minor Program in Food Studies focuses on five basic themes: global food cultures, flavour, health, sustainability, and food justice while drawing from a number of disciplinary methodologies.
 Courses will span all of human history, from our foraging ancestors to the contemporary industrial food system, and around the world, examining diverse cultural traditions of farming, cooking, and eating.

 Particular attention will be given to the material nature of food, the way it tastes and smells, and the changes caused by cooking, preservation, and rotting.
 Tutorials and seminars will meet in the Culinaria Kitchen Laboratory (SW313) to provide experiential learning and small group discussion.